-For further shipboard scientific support information, please contact HEALY's Marine Science Officer (MSO).
+For shipboard scientific support information, please contact HEALY's Marine Science Officer (MSO).

 Below are current policies related to civilian personnel embarking on HEALY.
 Please direct any questions to HEALY's Executive Officer.